xiaoyuxin1002/SafeStyle/README.md

-# When Style Breaks Safety: Defending Language Models Against Superficial Style Alignment
+# When Style Breaks Safety: Defending LLMs Against Superficial Style Alignment

 In this paper, we investigate three questions:
 1. Do style patterns affect LLM safety?